agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 {\arg \max}_{a \in A} U(T(s,a))
 $$

 In WebPPL, we can implement this utility-maximizing agent as a function `maxAgent` that takes a state $$s \in S$$ as input and returns an action.
-For Tom's choice between restaurants, we assume that the agent starts off in a state `"default"`, denoting whatever Tom does before going off to eat.
+For Tom's choice between restaurants, we assume that the agent starts off in a state `"initialState"`, denoting whatever Tom does before going off to eat.
 The program directly translates the decision rule above using the higher-order function `argMax`.

 ~~~~
 // Choose to eat at the Italian or French restaurants